MusondaSinkala/ContractNerd/README.md

 # ContractNerd
-An AI-powered tool for analyzing contracts and identifying risky clauses.
+An LLM-powered tool for analyzing contracts and identifying risky clauses.

 ### Project Overview